sebivenlo/ESDE-2021-z3-workshop/README.md

 ```bash
 docker exec -it z3-container z3 --version
 ```
 The output should be the version of Z3, for example `Z3 version 4.8.12 - 64 bit`.
+This could be different depending on your operating system.

 ## Usage
 To use Python with Z3 from within the container, use the following command to copy the script to the container, then execute the file within the container.
 Replace `tasks.py` after `docker cp` with the name of your script, if required.